 Identification of the official record holder, retention of those HR personnel files and departmental personnel files are covered in the PPM 3090, Retention of Records, under the individual general categories of documents.

-The State of Kansas Retention Schedule is maintained by the Kansas Historical Society.
+- The State of Kansas Retention Schedule is maintained by the Kansas Historical Society.
 Start with the retention schedule for K-State and if your record type is not listed, refer to the general retention schedule.

 Government records, regardless of their format, are subject to the records preservation laws of Kansas.
 Government officials are responsible for managing records in ways that insure accessibility under the Kansas Open Records Act (K.S.A.
 45-215--45-223), the confidentiality of other records as stipulated in various statutes, and the long-term preservation and access of selected records through the Government Records Preservation Act (K.S.A.
 45-401--45-413) and the Public Records Act (K.S.A.
 75-3501--75-3518).